 THE DESTRUCTIVE FOOD BINGE

-So don’t ever feel like you’re alone in using food as a way to cope with your stress.
+Don’t ever feel like you’re alone in using food as a way to cope with your stress.
 Because there’s so many of us who do it!

 Trust me, even when you’re trying to stop the binge eating cycle, it’s still able to sneak up on you sometimes.
 It sucks, it does, but you can’t let that spiral you out of control! 🙂 Even when you’re doing everything right, like managing your stress, getting good sleep, and eating healthy, it can still result in a “slip up” where you accidentally binge again.
 And honestly, that’s a normal part of recovery!

-Ever since I was old enough to stress about my problems, I’ve used eating to cope with them in some way.
-I can remember eating dozens of cookies around the holidays, cartons of ice cream, and bowls and bowls and bowls of cereal just to occupy my mouth instead of my mind.
+Ever since I was old enough to stress about my problems, I’ve used food binges to cope with the pain and comfort myself.
+I can remember eating dozens of cookies, cartons of ice cream, and bowls and bowls and bowls of cereal just to occupy my mouth instead of my mind.
 Food is a magical thing that makes you feel better, but unfortunately, that feeling doesn’t last forever.

 - Netflix TV shows (darn you autoplay 😉 )